Imaginary Geometry I: Interacting SLEs: Proofs of main theorems

 In this section, we will complete the proof of Theorems~\ref{thm::coupling_uniqueness}--\ref{thm::monotonicity_crossing_merging}.
 We will start in Section~\ref{subsec::two_boundary_force_points} by proving Theorem~\ref{thm::coupling_uniqueness} and Theorem~\ref{thm::continuity} for $\kappa \in (0,4]$ in the special case of two force points $x^L = 0^-$ and $x^R = 0^+$ with weights $\rho^L,\rho^R > -2$, respectively.
 Then by an induction argument, we will deduce Theorem~\ref{thm::coupling_uniqueness} for $\kappa \in (0,4]$ in complete generality from the two force point case.
 The proof of these results will also imply that the monotonicity result for flow lines established in Section~\ref{sec::non_boundary_intersecting} holds in the regime of boundary data which is constant on $(-\infty,0)$ and on $(0,\infty)$.
 Next, in Section~\ref{subsec::monotonicity_merging_crossing}, we will extend the monotonicity result further to cover the case of flow lines of GFFs with general piecewise constant boundary data and then, from this, we will extract the monotonicity of angle varying flow lines.
 This is one of the key tools that we will use in Section~\ref{subsec::many_boundary_force_points} to prove Theorem~\ref{thm::continuity} for $\kappa \in (0,4]$ in the setting of multiple force points, at least up until just before the continuation threshold is hit.
-We also prove Theorem~\ref{thm::monotonicity_crossing_merging} in Section~\ref{subsec::monotonicity_merging_crossing}, that flow lines with the same angle almost surely merge upon intersecting and never separate and that flow lines with different angles may cross upon intersecting (depending on their relative angle), after which they may bounce off of each other but never cross again.
+We also prove Theorem~\ref{thm::monotonicity_crossing_merging} in Section~\ref{subsec::monotonicity_merging_crossing}, that flow lines with the same angle almost surely merge upon intersecting and never separate and that flow lines with different angles may cross upon intersecting (depending on their relative angle and their starting points), after which they may bounce off of each other but never cross again.
 The latter will then allow us to prove Theorem~\ref{thm::continuity} for $\kappa \in (0,4]$, even up to and including when the continuation threshold is hit.
 We continue in Section~\ref{subsec::counterflow} by explaining the modifications necessary to prove Theorem~\ref{thm::coupling_uniqueness} and Theorem~\ref{thm::continuity} for $\kappa' > 4$.
-We will also extend the light cone construction of Section~\ref{sec::non_boundary_intersecting} to the setting in which the counterflow line can interact non-trivially with the boundary.
-Finally, in Section~\ref{subsec::fan}, we will combine all of the machinery we have developed in this article to show that the fan $\fan$ --- the set of points accessible by flow lines of different (but constant) angles starting from an initial boundary vertex $x$ (recall Figures~\ref{fig::flowlines}--\ref{fig::flowlines4}, and~\ref{fig::sle64_fan}) --- almost surely has zero Lebesgue measure for $\kappa \in (0,4)$.
+We will also extend the light cone construction of Section~\ref{sec::non_boundary_intersecting} to the setting in which the counterflow line can intersect the boundary.
+Finally, in Section~\ref{subsec::fan}, we will combine all of the machinery we have developed in this article to show that the fan $\fan$ --- the set of points accessible by flow lines of different (but constant) angles starting from an initial boundary point $x$ (recall Figures~\ref{fig::flowlines}--\ref{fig::flowlines4}, and~\ref{fig::sle64_fan}) --- almost surely has zero Lebesgue measure for $\kappa \in (0,4)$.
+(We remark that this follows for $\kappa \in (2,4)$ since, as suggested by the discussion at the end of Section~\ref{sec::non_boundary_intersecting}, $\fan$ is contained in a counterflow line which is an $\SLE_{\kappa'}$ type curve with $\kappa'=16/\kappa \in (4,8)$.
+New arguments will be needed for $\kappa \in (0,2]$.)